videodoctor/FFBitrateViewer-Maui/README.md

 ![alt](docs/assets/main-window-04-min.png)

 ## Features
-The port is still a work in progres.

-- ✅ Process as many files as your computer supports.
+- ✅ Process as many files as your computer can handle.
-- ⛔ Brief media info for all files (hover mouse over media info to see more details);
+- ✅ Side property panel with brief media info for the selected file.
 - ⛔ Easy to use UI: files can be added with file chooser or dropped from Windows Explorer, files can be re-ordered using Drag & Drop;
-- ✅ Graphs can be zoomed in/out with mouse wheel (try it over graph and/or axes), panned with right mouse button and saved as SVG or PNG;
+- ✅ Graphs can be zoomed in/out with mouse wheel (try it over graph and/or axes), panned.
+- ✅ Save generated plot as image by using right mouse button or directly in menu
-- ⛔ FFProbe commands issued by FFBitrateViewer can be saved to log file (`FFBitrateViewer.log`);
+- ✅ FFProbe commands can be saved to a log file.
 - ✅ No registration, banners, tracking etc;
+- ✅ Support for CLI arguments

 <!--
 - Free;